Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection

 \section{Abstract}

-The rapid advancement of facial forgery techniques poses severe threats to public trust and information security, making facial DeepFake detection a critical research priority.
-Continual learning provides an effective approach to adapt facial DeepFake detection models to evolving forgery patterns.
-However, existing methods face two key bottlenecks in real-world continual learning scenarios: insufficient feature representation and catastrophic forgetting.
+The rapid advancement of facial forgery techniques poses severe threats to public trust and information security, and imposes higher demands on the continual adaptation of DeepFake detection models.
+Although continual learning enables models to adapt to emerging forgery methods, existing approaches still face two key bottlenecks.
+On the one hand, they lack sufficient feature representation capacity for increasingly diverse and complex forgery traces.
+On the other hand, continual adaptation to new forgery distributions causes severe catastrophic forgetting of prior knowledge, substantially degrading detection performance.
 To address these issues, we propose Face-D\(^2\)CL, a framework for facial DeepFake detection.
-It leverages multi-domain synergistic representation to fuse spatial and frequency-domain features for the comprehensive capture of diverse forgery traces, and employs a dual continual learning mechanism that combines Elastic Weight Consolidation (EWC), which distinguishes parameter importance for real versus fake samples, and Orthogonal Gradient Constraint (OGC), which ensures updates to task-specific adapters do not interfere with previously learned knowledge.
+It leverages multi-domain synergistic representation to fuse spatial and frequency-domain features for the comprehensive capture of diverse forgery traces, and employs a dual continual learning mechanism that combines Real / Fake-aware Elastic Weight Consolidation (RF-EWC), which distinguishes parameter importance for real versus fake samples, and Domain-wise Orthogonal Gradient Constraint (D-OGC), which ensures updates to task-specific expert modules do not interfere with previously learned knowledge.
 This synergy enables the model to achieve a dynamic balance between robust anti-forgetting capabilities and agile adaptability to emerging facial forgery paradigms, all without relying on historical data replay.
-Extensive experiments demonstrate that our method surpasses current SOTA approaches in both stability and plasticity, achieving 60.7\% relative reduction in average detection error rate, respectively.
+Extensive experiments demonstrate that our method surpasses current SOTA approaches in both stability and plasticity, achieving a 60.7\% relative reduction in average detection error rate.
 On unseen forgery domains, it further improves the average detection AUC by 7.9\% compared to the current SOTA method.